Red Espresso is Espresso Style Rooibos

 Prepare the Red Espresso Shot

 Back to Red Espresso.
 Red Espresso is a finely ground version of pure rooibos, which makes it possible to pull espresso shots.
 As a fan of rooibos and an espresso fanatic, I was excited to try this product.
 It delivered.
-I pulled several shots of espresso experimenting with dosage and tamping.
+I pulled several shots of espresso and experimented with dosage and tamping.
 Here is what I learned.

-- Only tamp enough to level out the shot.
+1. Only tamp enough to level out the shot.
 You are not packing it like regular espresso.

-- Because you aren’t packing the shot, don’t overfill.
+2. Because you aren’t packing the shot, don’t overfill.
 It just needs to be level.

 Red Espresso Ground Rooibos Tea

 Before completing my tests, I decided to pull espresso shots of regular rooibos tea that had not been ground as fine as Red Espresso.
 It was a mess and failed to yield the same rich flavor.
 Stick with Red Espresso.
-I did not experiment with grinding my own rooibos.
-There is no way in hell I’m putting rooibos in my Rocky grinder.
+I did not experiment with grinding my rooibos.
+There is no way I’m putting rooibos in my Rocky grinder.

 Red Espresso vs Regular Rooibos